-There are many beautiful and historic cemeteries in Richmond.
-Visiting Richmond’s 18th and 19th century burial grounds is a chance to experience landscape designs, artwork and biographies of the notable tenants while enjoying nature.
+There are many beautiful, historic and military-themed cemeteries in Richmond which are appropriate to visit on Memorial Day.
+Visiting Richmond’s 18th and 19th century burial grounds is a chance to experience landscape designs, artwork and biographies of the notable deceased while enjoying nature.

 But visiting a cemetery is not a typical walk in a park.
 There is a specific etiquette and level of respect that is necessary in these sacred spaces.
 Before or after you go check out the website Richmond Cemeteries, which offers numerous podcasts on people buried in Richmond’s burial grounds and the context in which they lived.
 Many of the organizations that run these sites organize community service days to maintain the properties and give respect to those interred there.